colwynt/FootballTipping/README.md

-# FootballTipping
-#
-# The system operates with the use of test files.
-The text files are stored in a subdirectory under the directory
+# FootballTipping - the system operates with the use of text files.
+The text files are stored in a subdirectory under the source code directory
-# directory that holds the source code named 'Data'.
+# and is named 'Data'.
 #
 # In the initial version of the system the text files used are FootballSeasons.txt and FootballCompetitions.txt.
 #